reivyn/calendar/README.md

 IMPORTANT: Is required internet connection to connecting to the Open Weather API

+## How run the project

+1) Need download and install the lasted version of NodeJS LTS: https://nodejs.org
+2) Clone the repositorie on a local folder
+3) Enter to the project directorie and open a Command Console (Windows: Shift + Right-Click) or Shell
+4) On the console run the command `npm install`
+5) When is finish run the command `ng serve --open`
+6) Finally the project are automatical open on your default browser

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.